Jace Peterson: Baltimore Orioles

-He was claimed off waivers by the Baltimore Orioles on April 24, 2018.
+Peterson was claimed off waivers by the Baltimore Orioles on April 24, 2018.
 In his first game with the team, Peterson hit a double and collected two RBI in three at-bats.
-He ended the season playing in 93 games for Baltimore, hitting .195 with 3 home runs and 28 RBI's.
-He was outrighted on November 1, then elected free agency.
-Peterson later re-signed to a minor league deal on November 20.
-He was released by the organization on July 16, 2019.
-Peterson re-signed on a minor league deal with the Orioles on July 19.
-On July 25, the Orioles selected Peterson's contract.
+He ended the season playing in 93 games for Baltimore, hitting .195/.308/.325 with three home runs and 28 RBI in 200 at-bats.
+Peterson was removed from the 40-man roster and sent outright to the Triple-A Norfolk Tides on November 1, and subsequently elected free agency.

+On November 20, 2018, Peterson re-signed with the Orioles organization on a minor league contract.
+He was released by the organization on July 16, 2019, but re-signed with Baltimore on a new minor league contract on July 19.
+On July 25, the Orioles selected Peterson's contract, adding him to their active roster.
 On September 3, Peterson was designated for assignment.
-Peterson ended his season hitting .220 in 29 games with 2 home runs.
+He ended his season hitting .220/.269/.330 in 100 at-bats in 29 games with two home runs, playing primarily left field.
 He elected free agency on October 1.

 Milwaukee Brewers

 On December 17, 2019, Peterson signed a minor league contract with the Milwaukee Brewers.
 On August 22, 2020, Peterson had his contract selected to the active roster to replace Brock Holt, who was designated for assignment.
-On December 2, 2020, Peterson was nontendered by the Brewers.
+On December 2, Peterson was non-tendered by the Brewers, and became a free agent.

 On January 13, 2021, Peterson re-signed with the Brewers on a minor league contract.
-On April 10, 2021, Peterson was selected to the active roster after Kolten Wong was placed on the injured list.
+On April 10, Peterson was selected to the active roster after Kolten Wong was placed on the injured list.
 He notched 5 hits in 24 at-bats before being placed on the injured list on April 23 with left thumb cryotherapy.
 On May 24, he was reinstated from the injured list and designated for assignment.
 He was outrighted to the Triple-A Nashville Sounds on May 26.
 On June 8, Peterson was re-selected to the active roster.
+In 2022 in the majors he batted .236/.316/.382 in 288 at bats, playing primarily third base.

 On November 30, the Brewers signed Peterson to a contract for the 2022 season.

 Oakland Athletics

 On December 13, 2022, Peterson signed a two-year contract with the Oakland Athletics.
+In a June 6, 2023, game against the Pittsburgh Pirates, Peterson went 5–for–5 with two home runs and five RBI, marking the first multi–homer performance of his career.
+In addition, he became the first Athletics player to have five hits, five RBI, and multiple home runs in a game since Reggie Jackson in 1969.